Skip to main content

 Self-hosting options

-• Identity Instrument can be self-hosted in your own AWS Nitro Enclave environment if your compliance model requires it.
+• Wallet Infrastructure describes the enclave architecture in full.
+The enclave service can be self-hosted in your own AWS Nitro Enclave environment if your compliance model requires it.

 • You can run your own Sidekick instance for controlled server-side writes and key custody.